jv813yh/example_tcp/README.md

 and sent back to the client.
 The client displays the received data on the screen.

-No socket multiplexing, it is possible to operate only one
+No dynamic memory allocation, no socket multiplexing, it is possible to operate only one
 duplex communication without creating other new connections.

 If you want cryptographically secured communication: